Suit: Suit of Pentacles

 Card Type: Minor Arcana

-In this article Eight of Pentacles Symbols, I refer to the Eight of Pentacles card from the Rider Waite Tarot deck, also known as the Waite-Smith, or Rider-Waite-Smith, or Rider tarot deck.
-The Thoth Tarot deck name for this card is Eight of Disks, also known as 8 of Coins, and esoteric name is Lord of Prudence.
+In this article Ace of Pentacles Symbols, I refer to the Ace of Pentacles card from the Rider Waite Tarot deck, also known as the Waite-Smith, or Rider-Waite-Smith, or Rider tarot deck.
+The Thoth Tarot deck name for this card is Ace of Disks, traditional name Ace of Coins, and esoteric name is The Root of the Powers of Earth.

-The symbolism found on this card is primarily drawn from metaphysics, masonic ritual and classical philosophy.
+The symbolism found on this card is primarily drawn from mythology, alchemy, metaphysics and western occultism.

-- What Is The Symbolism of The Castle In The 8 of Pentacles?
+- What Does The Hand Emerging From The Clouds Symbolize in The Ace of Pentacles?

-- Why is The Background so Empty in The Eight of Pentacles?
+- What is The Meaning of The Path and Mountains in The Ace of Pentacles?

-- What Sphere Does The Eight of Pentacles Represent in Qabalah?
+- What Sphere Does The Ace of Pentacles Represent in Qabalah?

-8 of Pentacles imagery: symbol meanings, mythological allegories and myths.
+Ace of Pentacles imagery: myths, symbol meanings and mythological allegories.

 Complete A-Z List: Tarot Card Symbols